soarlab/FPTuner/README.md

 2. The group ID.
 Type: integer

-3. The left-hand-side argument.
+3. The left-hand-side operand.
 Type: expression

-4. The right-hand-side argument.
+4. The right-hand-side operand.
 Type: expression